wyntau/dotfiles/README.md

         If you are using Linux, set `SUBLIMEPATH` first. e.g

             SUBLIMEPATH=~/sublimetext2 make sublime
+    3. Install sublime packages(optional).
+You can see what sublime packages I used in [SublimePackages.md](sublime/SublimePackages.md).

 ## What are required optionally
 *Note*: __These softwares or scripts are not necessary, but recommended.__